GabrielaFort/LLMOncoTreeApp/README.md

 ## Run With Docker

-The easiest way to run the app is to pull the prebuilt container image from GitHub Container Registry.
-The image includes the Streamlit app, Java 21 runtime, Python dependencies, `LLMPathReportParser`, OncoTree resources, the OncoTree classifier JAR, and USeq runtime files.
+The easiest way to run the app locally is to pull the prebuilt container image from GitHub Container Registry.
+The image includes the Streamlit app, Java 21 runtime, Python dependencies, [LLMPathReportParser](https://github.com/GabrielaFort/LLMPathReportParser), OncoTree resources, the [OncoTree classifier app](https://github.com/HuntsmanCancerInstitute/OncoTree/tree/master), and the TempusPathoPrinter ([USeq Repo](https://github.com/HuntsmanCancerInstitute/USeq)) for parsing Tempus JSON reports.

 Install Docker, then run: